-The site located adjacent to Carmel Center Drive, a privately maintained local street off of Carmel Road, a City-maintained major thoroughfare.
+The site is located adjacent to Carmel Center Drive, a privately maintained local street off of Carmel Road, a City-maintained major thoroughfare.
 A Traffic Impact Study (TIS) is not needed for this site.
 The proposed project includes a site plan amendment of previously approved Rezoning Petition 2017-021 to allow for up to 305 multi-family residential units and up to 3,000 sf of non-residential uses.
-Site plan revisions are needed to meet ordinance requirements and the outstanding items include, but are not limited to, adding a statement that previously approved rezoning conditions still apply and off-site parking requirements cannot be met by on-street parking spaces.
+All CDOT items have been addressed.

-• Active Projects:
+Active Projects:

-N/A
+- N/A

-Transportation Considerations
+- Transportation Considerations

-See Outstanding Issues, Note 1.
+- o See Outstanding Issues, Note 1.
+Addressed

-Vehicle Trip Generation:
+- Vehicle Trip Generation: